grew-nlp/grew_doc/content/tutorial/05_confluence.md

 Of course, the `Onf` produces the same output in this setting.

 Note that there is two different ways to compute the final graph: first apply rule `aux` and then the rule `verb` or the other way round: rule `verb` and then rule `aux`.
-But the important property is that the same graph is produced in both cases.
+But the important consequence of the confluence property is that the same graph is produced in both cases.

 :warning: when a package `p` is confluent, the two strategies `Onf(p)` and `Iter(p)` give the same result.
 In practice, the strategy `Onf(p)` must be preferred because it is much more efficient to compute.